-The sync-on-green inputs (SOGIN0, SOGIN1) operate in two steps.
-First, they set a baseline clamp level off of the incoming video signal with a negative peak detector.
-Second, they set the sync trigger level to a programmable (Register 0x1D, Bits[7:3]) level (typically 128 mV) above the negative peak.
-The sync-ongreen inputs must be ac-coupled to the green analog input through their own capacitors.
-The value of the capacitors must be 1 nF ±20%.
+The sync-on-green input operates in two steps.
+First, it sets a baseline clamp level off of the incoming video signal with a negative peak detector.
+Second, it sets the sync trigger level to a programmable (Register 0x1D, Bits [7:3]) level (typically 128 mV) above the negative peak.
+The sync-on-green input must be ac-coupled to the green analog input through its own capacitor.
+The value of the capacitor must be $1 \text{ nF} \pm 20\%$.
 If sync-on-green is not used, this connection is not required.
 The sync-on-green signal always has negative polarity.